algolia/instantsearch/docs/src/components/results.md

   </table>
 </ais-results>
 ```
-**hint:** in this case, you actually need to use a [special Vue `inline-template` attribute](https://vuejs.org/v2/guide/components.html#Inline-Templates).
+**Hint:** In this case, you actually need to use a [special Vue `inline-template` attribute](https://vuejs.org/v2/guide/components.html#Inline-Templates).
-This will totally replace the existing default template and given you access to the `Results` component instance.
+This will totally replace the existing default template and give you access to the `Results` component instance.

 ## Props